 Marketing was the team most likely to use the CMS, followed closely by Sales and Finance.
-The two teams least likely to use an organization's CMS were Operations teams and Executives.
+The two teams least likely to use an organization's CMS were Design teams and Executives.

-Interestingly, developers only made up 11% of the Swedish sample.
-However, this is slightly higher than the 10% in the international sample.
-Combined with the data from Question 3, one reason for this may be the increasing usage of headless: as organizations in this region are more rapidly moving away from monolithic systems and page builders, developers may be finding that they can do more with headless CMSs and thus participate in their usage more.
+Interestingly, developers only made up 10% of the sample.
+However, this is a slight increase from 2022.
+Combined with the data from Question 3, one reason for this may be the increasing usage of headless: as organizations are moving away from monolithic systems and page builders, developers may be finding that they can do more with headless CMSs and thus participate in their usage more.